johnofmars/mm-github-pages-starter/_pages/docs/the_gun.md

 ### Exotic perks and Archetype

-The "Exotic" perk is **Delayed Gratification**, which is the same perk as **Lightweight Frame** from legendary single shot grenade launchers:
+The "Exotic" perk is `Delayed Gratification`, which is the same perk as `Lightweight Frame` from legendary single shot grenade launchers:

 >One-shot handheld Grenade Launcher with remote detonation.
 Hold to fire, release to detonate.

-Like all _lightweight_ frames in Destiny 2, it offers an intrinsic Mobility bonus, +10 on the Shadowkeep scale.
+Like all `Lightweight Frames` in Destiny 2, it offers an intrinsic Mobility bonus, +10 on the Shadowkeep scale.

 > ~~72~~ 90 RPM like all Lightweight frames

 Misleading, RPM is gated by reload speed, not firing rate.
 See [**Reloading**](https://www.fightinglion.club/docs/the_gun/#reloading) below for more.

-With that out of the way, it's worth looking at the _actual_ exotic perk: **Thin the Herd**.
+With that out of the way, it's worth looking at the _actual_ exotic perk: `Thin the Herd`.
 There are three aspects and each of them is more than can be discussed in a short list.
 1. Direct hits do more damage to enemy combatant shields.
   - In Crucible, this is not in effective.
 In PvE, Void damage naturally does a huge amount of damage.
 Solar is a hefty boost over an unshielded enemy and bonus damage against Arc shields is effectively non-existent.
 [See **Detailed Damage** for more.](/docs/damage/)
 2. Rapid kills against grenade-damaged enemies refill the magazine.